MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 - DynamoDB indexes can cause throttling
     - GSI: **If writes are throttled in case of a GSI, the main table is throttled as well!** This can happen even if the WCU on the main table is just fine
-    - LSI: uses the same WCU and RCU on the main table, can not throttle the main table
+    - LSI: uses the same WCU and RCU on the main table, cannot throttle the main table

 ## DynamoDB Concurrency Model